ruislab/pintest/README.md

   1. SNP1 - the first SNP name of a pair

-  2. SNP2 - the second SNP names of a pair
+  2. SNP2 - the second SNP name of a pair

   3. stat - Statistics of the PIn test

-  4. df - degree of freedoms used for calculating p-value
+  4. df - degree of freedom used for calculating p-value

   5. p - p-value of interaction testing

 - HWE file

-  A file names as [NAME].hwe contains the p-value of HWE test of all the input SNPs
+  A file named [NAME].hwe contains the p-value of HWE test of all the input SNPs

 - Deletion File